CiscoSE/cisco-cloud-operations-bot/README.md

 [![Demo Video](http://img.youtube.com/vi/cuO646ZzgQM/0.jpg)](http://www.youtube.com/watch?v=cuO646ZzgQM "Cloud Operations Bot")

 For the FY20Q2 ASIC challenge, we wanted to explore and interact with our ever-growing cloud offerings.
-Cloud Operations Bot was created to show how Cisco's cloud offerings - with their API-driven designs - can be interfaced without even accessing the various dashboards that exists.
+Cloud Operations Bot was created to show how Cisco's cloud offerings - with their API-driven designs - can be interfaced without even accessing the various dashboards that exist.
 For this submission, our focus was to prove the ease of interoperability between Webex Teams, Meraki Dashboard, and Umbrella.
 We were specifically excited to work with the newest addition to Webex Teams: Adaptive Cards.

 ## Business/Technical Challenge

 Cloud Operations Bot seeks to prove the value and ease that comes from having cloud offerings with API-first mentalities.
 Because of this foundation, we can work across multiple products through an easy-to-use interface presented by cards within Webex Teams.
 This is extremely beneficial for everything from unitask requirements like pulling a particular report to more complicated workflows.
+Better still, workflows using cards are intuitive enough to be used by non-technical staff and powerful enough for advanced tasks needed by power users.

 ## Proposed Solution